privacy-scaling-explorations/pse.dev/articles/certificate-transparency-using-newtonpir.md

 - Client Validation:

   - The client decrypts the response to retrieve the certificate.
-  - Optionally, verify the certificate’s SCT and ensure its correctness.
+  - Optionally, verify the certificate's SCT and ensure its correctness.

 ## Technical Architecture of PIR-CT